mayhemood/css-flexbox-pricinglist/README.md

 # flexbox-css-pricinglist
-Made this Pricing List using Flexbox while learning CSS. :)
+Made this Pricing List using Flexbox while learning CSS.

+Link to website hosted on GitHub: mayhemood.github.io/css-flexbox-pricinglist